 Since 2005, the Jewish Film Institute and San Francisco Jewish Film Festival have presented an artist with the Freedom of Expression Award to honor the unfettered imagination, which is a cornerstone of a free, just and open society.

 The San Francisco Jewish Film Festival showcases new independent American and international Jewish-subject cinema.
-Now in its 40th year, the Festival is the oldest and most prestigious Jewish Film Festival in the world, with total attendance of approximately 35,000.
+Now in its 42nd year, the Festival is the oldest and most prestigious Jewish Film Festival in the world, with total attendance of approximately 35,000.
 The Festival presents dramatic, documentary, television, experimental, and animated features and shorts about Jewish history, culture, and identity.
-The 39th festival will be held at San Francisco's historic Castro Theatre, with additional screenings in Berkeley, Oakland, Palo Alto, and San Rafael.
+Barring unforeseen circumstances, the 42nd festival will be held at San Francisco's historic Castro Theatre, with additional screenings in Berkeley, Oakland, Palo Alto, and San Rafael.

 Deadline and Fees